Skip to Main Content

 The FDA granted the Moderna vaccine (brand name: Spikevax) full approval for people 18 and older in January 2022, upgrading the vaccine’s EUA, which was granted in December 2020 (a week after Pfizer-BioNTech).
 Moderna uses the same mRNA technology as Pfizer-BioNTech and had a similarly high efficacy at preventing symptomatic disease when the companies applied for authorization; it also needs to be stored in freezer-level temperatures.

-Status: Moderna’s COVID vaccine has been updated over time to target new virus variants.
-First introduced in December 2020, the original COVID mRNA vaccines aimed to protect against the original SARS-CoV-2 virus.
-They were replaced in September 2022 by “bivalent” vaccines designed to prevent both the original virus, and Omicron variants BA.4 and BA.5.
-New updated vaccines in September 2023 replaced the bivalent shots with ones targeting the XBB lineage of the Omicron variant.
+Status: Moderna’s vaccine has been updated over time to target new virus variants.
+First introduced in December 2020, the original COVID mRNA vaccines from both Pfizer and Moderna protected against the original SARS-CoV-2 virus.
+They have been replaced three times since then with shots targeting different iterations of the Omicron strain.
+In 2022, “bivalent” vaccines targeted both the original virus and Omicron variants BA.4 and BA.5; in 2023, a monovalent shot targeted the XBB lineage of the Omicron variant; and in 2024, a new updated shot aims to protect against KP.2, which circulated in the U.S. earlier in the year.
+The previous vaccines are no longer in use.

 Who can get it: People ages 6 months and older.
 The CDC has specific recommendations for the following groups, noting that anyone who recently had COVID may need to consider delaying their vaccination by 3 months: